What happens if a property doesn’t sell at auction in the UK? Well, first of all, you’re probably going to be feeling pretty disappointed.

 Even though auction sales can be an exciting way to sell your home, they aren’t the most reliable.
 On average 25% of properties fail to sell at an auction house, so it’s important to be prepared for a disappointing result.
 Understanding the consequences of not selling at auction and having a backup plan will help avoid any unnecessary costs or further delays.

 At Property Saviour, we will buy your property and complete the same within 5 to 10 days.
 If you are in the unfortunate position of having a property not sold at auction, you should consider giving us a call – we might be the alternative solution you need.
+You can read about advantages of private sale over selling property in auction here.

 ‘My house didn’t sell at auction – now what?’ – Why do some properties fail to sell at an auction house?